Haneki56/DawnPiece/Ranks/Ranks.md

 # Ranks

 There are various life paths that you can choose in game by speaking to the Life Path Recruiter at Spawn.
-You can also choose your Life Path on the Discord Server by reacting to the message in the Ranks Channel to get the role.
+You can also choose your Life Path on the Discord Server by reacting to the message in the [Ranks Channel](https://discord.com/channels/1385526041807949855/1395615888585130144)on the Discord to get the role.
 Each rank follows the same structure regarding leveling up.

 ### General Ranks & Bounty